wmarshall484/DSI_LECTURES_2/python-intro/notes/computer_setup.md

 #### Step 1: Install Anaconda

-We will be using [Anaconda](https://store.continuum.io/cshop/anaconda/) with Python version 3.6.
-Install this and you will have Python along several useful packages and programs:
+We will be using [Anaconda](https://www.anaconda.com/download) with Python version 3.6.
+Download the command line installer (the one ending in `.sh`).
+Install this by navigating to the directory containing the file in your terminal and typing `bash name_of_anaconda_installer.sh` (for example, `Anaconda3-5.1.0-MacOSX-x86_64.sh`).
+Say yes to all the prompts.
+Once Anaconda is installed, you will have Python along with several useful packages and programs:

 * NumPy
 * SciPy